learnk8s/learnk8s.io/src/microsAuthentication/content.md

 **The application has access to all of them, or none of them.**

-You could create a namespace for every app and store a Service Account with it, but that's often overkilled.
+You could create a namespace for every app and store a Service Account in it, but that's often overkilled.

 ## Long live the Service Account's token

-The tokens associated with a Service Account are long-lived and do not expire.
+**The tokens associated with a Service Account are long-lived and do not expire.**

-In other words, once you have access to one of them, you can use it forever (or until the administrator deletes the secret associated with the token).
+In other words, once you have access to one of them, you can use it forever (or until the administrator deletes the Secret associated with the token).

 You could manually rotate identities by manually removing and re-assigning Service Accounts.

 If it sounds like a lot of work, it's because it is.

-### 3. No audience binding of the tokens
+### No audience binding of the tokens

-As a cluster administrator, you cannot associate a token with a specific audience.
+**As a cluster administrator, you cannot associate a token with a specific audience.**

 Anyone with access to the Service Account token can authenticate with the Kubernetes API and is authorised to communicate with any other service running inside the cluster.